OpenGOAL-Mods/OG-Patched/README.md

   - added blocking planes throughout level to prevent players from skipping the gondola ride
 - `robocave`
   - added check that players have collected yellow eco switch cell before they can carry yellow eco into the baby spider tunnel
+- `lavatube`
+  - added check that the `village3` warp gate has been activated before the `village4` warp gate can be activated
+  - added check that players have collected at least 72 cells before the end of `lavatube` cell can be collected
+  - fixed bad collision where players could launch zoomer into `citadel`
 - `citadel`
   - fixed bug where players got `citadel-elevator` checkpoint during intro cutscene
   - fixed bug where players could buffer pausing by triggering the HUD while collecting cells from the citadel lamps